Introduction

 -

-Navigate to the run details where the apply failed.
-Copy the run ID from the URL or from the page header.
-It should look like:
+Navigate to the run details page for the failed apply.
+Copy the run ID from the URL or the page header.
+It will have a prefix of

 "apply-Z2QqHj72m9wNa5wE"